felias-fogg/dw-link/docs/manual.md

-And here is the breadboard prototype, which works beautifully.
+And here is the early breadboard prototype, which worked beautifully.
+It contains a bug, though.
+Can you spot it?

 ![V2-prototype](pics/dw-probe-V3.jpg)

-I have turned that into a PCB, which you can buy [at Tindie](https://www.tindie.com/products/31798/).
+I have turned the modified prototype into a PCB, which you can buy [at Tindie](https://www.tindie.com/products/31798/).

 Before you start, you have to set three jumpers.
 Then you are all set and can start debugging.